 This article provides information on arrests, arrest warrants, and search warrants.

-An arrest is defined as the act of depriving a person of his or her liberty, usually in relation to the investigation and prevention of crime.
+An arrest is defined as depriving a person of his or her liberty, usually concerning investigating and preventing crime.
 Once the decision has been made that an arrest is warranted, a police officer will explain to the individual that they are being arrested.
-At this time, they will begin reading them their rights, according to the Miranda procedures.
+At this time, they will begin reading their rights according to the Miranda procedures.

-The police officer will place handcuffs on the person and will physically restrain them if necessary.
+The police officer will handcuff the person and physically restrain them if necessary.
 The handcuffs are usually placed with the hands behind the body to make it more difficult for the individual to use their hands toward physical violence or escape.
 Handcuffing is done even if the individual is not being violent at the time.

-In situations where only one or two people are being detained, a typical police squad car is used to hold or transport the individuals.
-If more than two people are being detained, the law enforcement officers will either use multiple squad cars or bring in a paddy wagon, which is a police van.
-After being loaded into the car or the van, they are driven to the jurisdiction’s police station, or local jail, processed, and booked.
+When only one or two people are detained, a typical police squad car holds or transports the individuals.
+If more than two people are detained, the law enforcement officers will use multiple squad cars or bring in a paddy wagon or a police van.
+After being loaded into the car or the van, they are driven to the jurisdiction’s police station or local jail, processed, and booked.

 Depending on the severity of the crime, they will either be released or incarcerated.
-If the individual is released, the the police may issue a “notice to appear”, specifying where and when a suspect is required to appear in court for their arraignment.
-If the crime warrants, the individual usually remains incarcerated for a period of time pending a judicial bail determination or an arraignment.
+If the individual is removed, the police may issue a “notice to appear,” specifying where and when a suspect must appear in court for their arraignment.
+If the crime warrants, the individual usually remains incarcerated for some time, pending a judicial bail determination or an arraignment.

-Learn how to Search Police Records to find criminal records and arrest history.
+Learn how to Search Public Records to learn about a person’s history.

-Warrants are typically issued by courts and are directed to the sheriff, constable or a police officer.
-A typical arrest warrant in the United States will take the approximate form of:
+Courts typically issue warrants and are directed to the sheriff, constable, or police officer.
+A typical arrest warrant in the United States will take the approximate form of the following: